 Human Trafficking Awareness: What You Should Know

 Human trafficking is not a rare problem in the world.
 It’s not even a rare problem in the United States, where 10,000 children experience commercial sexual exploitation each year.
 On average, these victims are forced to perform sexual acts at least five times per day.
-And while you might assume that only strangers target children for trafficking purposes, family friends, extended family members, and even parents can be the perpetrators.

 You probably associate human trafficking with forced labor or sex work.
 But modern-day slavery includes domestic servitude, sex trafficking, forced labor, bonded labor, child labor, and forced marriage.
 Being aware of the kinds of situations children are forced into can help you recognize when something might not be right with a child in your community.

 Before the rise of the internet, a predator might approach a kid at the mall and then convince or force them to go to a secondary location.
 But social media has opened up many more possibilities.
 Today, a predator can strike up what seems like a harmless conversation online, but over weeks (or even months) of careful grooming, they’re able to manipulate a kid into exchanging personal information or even meeting up in person.
 They might also try to entice them by asking if they want to make some extra money through a modeling job.

 Some traffickers specifically target vulnerable children, such as those who have a caregiver with a substance use problem, have a drug or alcohol problem themselves, or who are facing poverty.
 Kids who identify as LGBTQ+ are more likely to be targeted by traffickers, too, especially if they don’t have a supportive community.
 In fact, a startling 58.7% of homeless LGBT youth have been sexually victimized, and 1 in 3 teen runaways is recruited by a sex trafficker within just 48 hours of leaving home.